puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_vmware.markdown

 virtual machine is now created and will be powered on.
 Powering on may take several minutes to complete.

+The following video demonstrates the above and some other basic functions:

 <object width="420" height="315"><param name="movie"
 value="http://www.youtube.com/v/dIVOS53ZPFc?version=3&amp;hl=en_US"></param><param
 name="allowFullScreen" value="true"></param><param